Knossos Palace: a plunge into the heart of Minoan civilization

 Military and strategic advantages

 The hilltop site of Knossos also offered military advantages.
-Its height enabled surveillance of the surrounding area and detection of any enemy approach.
-What’s more, its central position on the island facilitated movement and management of the various Minoan territories.
+Its height made it possible to survey the surrounding area and detect any enemy approach.
+Moreover, its central position on the island facilitated travel and management of the various Minoan territories.
 Knossos thus served as a nerve center for the military and administrative organization of the whole of Crete.

 Last but not least, the Palace of Knossos was not only economically and militarily strategic, it also held symbolic value for the Minoans.
 It represented the center of their culture and power.
-The frescoes decorating the palace walls highlight the Minoans’ relationship with their gods, particularly the deities of nature and the mother goddess, symbol of fertility.
-The palace was thus not only a sacred site, but also a center of power, commerce and spirituality.
+The frescoes decorating the palace walls highlight the Minoans’ relationship with their gods, particularly the deities of nature and the Mother Goddess, symbol of fertility.
+The palace was therefore not only a sacred site, but also a center of power, commerce and spirituality.

-The Characteristics of Knossos Palace: A Masterpiece of Minoan Architecture
+Characteristics of Knossos Palace: a masterpiece of Minoan architecture

 The Palace of Knossos is distinguished by its complex structure, with hundreds of rooms spread over several levels, linked by labyrinthine corridors.
 This organization inspired the mythical story of the Minotaur, the legendary monster who lived in a labyrinth.
 The palace’s architecture reflects unparalleled ingenuity and testifies to the Minoans’ mastery of space management and site functions.